 Yes, the procedure is safe and has minimal side effects.
 However, a few complications can arise such as infection, pain, and failure for the bone to regenerate.

 Our dentist will first evaluate your dental structure to see if you need a bone graft or not.
 If you do, the necessary steps are taken to ensure the process is safe and effectively done.
-Visit the Throncliffe dental center for a dental assessment and a discussion of the dental implant and bone graft surgery.
+Visit the Throncliffe dental centre for a dental assessment and a discussion of the dental implant and bone graft surgery.